s5k6/shelltalk/README.md

 Execute: Replace one program with another
 -----------------------------------------

-On Linux, when you execute a program, then **by replacing the running program** — which may seem odd at first.
+On Linux, when you execute a program, then **by replacing the program running in the current process** — which may seem odd at first.

 The execve(2) system call (also observed above) **does not return** on success.
 It replaces the calling program by a new one.
 Some of the